Kara Mbodji

 Serigne Modou Kara Mbodji (born 22 November 1989), commonly known as Kara or Kara Mbodji, is a Senegalese professional footballer who plays for the Senegal national team.
 He can be deployed as a defender, defensive midfielder or in the central midfield.

 Club career

 Tromsø

 At the age of 15, Mbodji joined the Diambars academy in Dakar, Senegal.
 On 2 February 2010, he joined Norwegian club Tromsø IL.
 During his three seasons in the Norwegian Premier League, he was awarded best player of his team and twice second best player of the Championship.

-Genk

-On 31 December 2012, Mbodji joined KRC Genk for a fee of €1.4 million.
-After regularly starting for Genk in defence and winning the 2012–13 Belgian Cup, his contract was extended until June 2018.